teshome28sara/make-a-README/Develop/README.md

-# make-a-README
+# make-a-readme

   ## Description
-  This is a node js application that takes in user input and then based on the input generates a readme
+  it is node js application that takes in user input and creates a readme based on the input

   ## License:
   ![License](https://img.shields.io/badge/License--green.svg)